- Planning & Development Services

 HOT Taxes (Hotel/Motel Tax)

 A short term rental permit is transferable to a new property owner.
-The new property owner must submit an Ownership Transfer Form to City Planning Division Staff at City Hall.
-Upon review and approval of the ownership transfer form, a MUNIRevs registration guide will be emailed to them.
-The $128 life safety inspection fee must be paid through the MUNIRevs portal.
-Once the new property owner has paid for the inspection fee, they can proceed to schedule an inspection with the Fire Marshal’s Office.
+The new property owner must submit an Short Term Rental Permit Application through our online permit portal within 90 days of the closing date of the purchase of the property.
+Upon review and approval of the application, a MUNIRevs registration guide will be emailed to you.
+The $206 application fee must be paid prior to the submittal of the application, this fee includes the $125 life safety inspection fee.
+Upon approval, the owners can proceed to schedule an inspection with the Fire Marshal’s Office.
 An updated STR decal will be mailed to the updated mailing address once the inspection has passed.

 - If you suspect a short-term rental is unregistered, please report it using the Short Term Rental Complaint Form.